 We’re all aware that cyber risk exists.
 However, we’re more likely aware of cyber threats and attacks at our place of business, and it’s not always obvious how those risks follow us throughout our day or how to handle incidents related to malicious emails, identity theft, cyber crimes, and other challenges related to business cyber threats that can follow you home.

-Every year, Verizon presents a Data Breach Investigations Report According to the 2016 report, many cyber vulnerabilities include human error, such as the 9,576 total phishing incidents with more than 900 resulting in data disclosure.
+Every year, Verizon presents a Data Breach Investigations Report and every year, we learn that many cyber vulnerabilities include human error, such as phishing incidents resulting in data disclosure.

-Since about 2009, hacking, malware and social channels have skyrocketed as the primary means of those breaches.
-As we said, it’s often human error that makes people and companies vulnerable to these threats through mistakenly opened messages, publishing sensitive content and so on.
+Since about 2009, hacking, malware, and social channels have skyrocketed as the primary means of those breaches.
+As we said, it’s often human error that makes people and companies vulnerable to these threats through mistakenly opened messages, publishing sensitive content, etc.

 With a little more insight into the various ways cyber criminals attack systems, you can take extra precautions to protect your personal and company data in your day-to-day dealings at work and at home.